 After the manuscript has been accepted: only in exceptional circumstances will the Editor consider the addition, deletion, or rearrangement of authors.
 To carry out this nates correction of the online publication, there will be a charge of $ 50 USD.

-If the manuscript has already been published online, any requests approved by the Editor will result in a corrigendum, which will imply the payment of a new APC, since it is a new document to be published online.
+If the manuscript has already been published online, any requests approved by the Editor will result in an Erratum, implying the payment of an APC (with current value) since it is a new document to be published online.

 The authors can recommend potential reviewers.
 The editor will check to make sure there are no conflicts of interest before contacting those reviewers, and will not consider those with competing interests.
 Reviewers are asked to declare any conflicts of interest.
 Authors can also enter the names of potential peer reviewers they wish to exclude from consideration in the peer review of their manuscript, during the initial submission progress.
 The editorial team will respect these requests so long as this does not interfere with the objective and thorough assessment of the submission.